 Students in the M.S. and Ph.D. degree programs must maintain a 3.00 GPA after admission to the program.
 No grade below C will be accepted for graduate credit.
-More than two grades of C or below constitute grounds for dismissal.
+More than two grades of C or below not exceeding 8 credit hours constitute grounds for dismissal.
+Note: A C grade for a course that is retaken and inwhich the student earns a grade of B or higher will not be included in the 8 total hours.
+However, the original grade is included as part of the calculation of the GPA.
+At any time, the student will lose any departmental assistantship should his/her cumulative drop below a 3.00.
+Students with alternative sources of funding (scholarships, fellowships, etc.) must follow the rules and regulations of the funding source.

-Master of Science in Agriculture with Agronomy Concentration - Thesis
+Master of Science in Plant and Soil Sciences with Agronomy Concentration - Thesis